superdanb/diligent-mango/content/_index.md

     subtitle: >-
       Your guide to practical product management in the real world of startups, enterprises and everything in between.
-    content: >-
+    content: >+
-      This book is your go-to guide for all marketing channels.
-Learn how to create effective landing pages, compelling ads, creative copywriting and converting marketing materials for any business.
+      This book is your go-to guide for product management in the wild...
+No more complicated frameworks that you have to memorize and have no use in the practical day to day busy lives of product managers!
+This is the real deal - simple, easy, and short, but guaranteed to have an impact on your work!

     actions:
       - label: Get the book
         url: /pricing